ika-rwth-aachen/carlos/README.md

 > [!IMPORTANT]
 > This repository is open-sourced and maintained by the [**Institute for Automotive Engineering (ika) at RWTH Aachen University**](https://www.ika.rwth-aachen.de/).
-> We cover a wide variety of research topics within our [*Vehicle Intelligence & Automated Driving*](https://www.ika.rwth-aachen.de/en/competences/fields-of-research/vehicle-intelligence-automated-driving.html) domain.
+> **Simulation, Containerization and DevOps for Automated Driving** are some of many research topics within our [*Vehicle Intelligence & Automated Driving*](https://www.ika.rwth-aachen.de/en/competences/fields-of-research/vehicle-intelligence-automated-driving.html) domain.
 > If you would like to learn more about how we can support your automated driving or robotics efforts, feel free to reach out to us!
 > :email: ***opensource@ika.rwth-aachen.de***